What Is Realized Volatility?

 Example: If the S&P 500 moved 1% up and down daily over the past month, the realized volatility might be around 16% annualized.

-RV is factual — it shows what has already happened.
+RV is factual.
+It shows what has already happened.

 What Is Implied Volatility?